swarman2/The-Muffin-Package/README.md

 #### Option 3: See the proof for a specified m,s, and alpha

-You will be prompted to enter m, s and alpha (**enter alpha as an integer/integer**).
-The program will then print information regarding that m, s and alpha (ex: what types of students there are).
-Then you can select a method to see how it approaches the problem.
+You will be prompted to enter m, s and either enter alpha (**enter alpha as an integer/integer**) or enter 0.

+###### Entering 0
+If you chose to enter 0 the program will print the upper-bound that each method provides.
+You can then chose to see the proof of any of the upper-bounds from the method that provided them.
 You can keep entering methods or enter "none" or "q" to get back to the menu.

+###### Entering alpha
+If you chose to enter alpha the program will print which methods verified that alpha and which did not, as well as what upper-bound each method did provide.
+You can then see the proofs from each method but unlike when entering 0 **all the methods will be trying to prove the alpha you entered**
 <!---
 **Example Run   m = 5   s = 3   alpha = 5/12**